 It can be hard to tell exactly what will happen during a road trip, and even if you have your suitcases neatly packed and your destination planned for a certain day and time—your plans may end up changing.
 Pack a small carry-on type bag such as a tote bag or small travel bag with a basic change of clothing (such as long shorts and comfortable tunic tops) and emergency essentials like a toothbrush and toothpaste.
 This will be handy just in case you need to stop and spend the night at an undecided location.
 Keep these bags near the top of the packed items so that they are easily accessible.

-Some of the smaller items you will need to have on hand for a road trip include hand sanitizer, tissues, sunglasses, mini first aid kit, basic medication such as pain relievers or antacids, any prescription medication, sunscreen, lip balm, chewing gum, mints or hard candies, travel pillows and blankets, and footwear that is easy to slip on and off.
+Some of the smaller items you will need to have on hand for a road trip include hand sanitizer, tissues, sunglasses, a mini first aid kit, basic medication such as pain relievers or antacids, any prescription medication, sunscreen, lip balm, chewing gum, mints or hard candies, travel pillows and blankets, and footwear that is easy to slip on and off.

 A few other tips can also help you be prepared for long road trips: